The Coton de Tulear is sure to be a hit amongst those who love sweet, snuggly lap dogs.

 But How Did These Dogs Come To Be The “Royal Dogs Of Madagascar” In The First Place?

 While their earliest story is fairly unknown, many believe these dogs were initially wild dogs who lived in packs on the island long before they ever caught the eye of those possessive aristocrats.

-The comedic and adorable Coton de Tulear was perfected in Europe by careful breeders, resulting in the modern-day breed that was added to the American Kennel Club in 2014.
+The comedic and adorable Coton de Tulear was bred further in Europe, resulting in the modern-day breed that was added to the American Kennel Club in 2014.

 Already sitting at number 80 out of 194 on the AKC’s list of America’s most popular dog breeds, the Coton de Tulear is considered a new and rising star in the dog world!

 Coton de Tulear Temperament and Behavioral Traits